auth0/docs/articles/quickstart/webapp/nodejs-ea/01-login.md

 To log a user out visit the `/logout` route provided by the library, or if you are testing your application locally [`localhost:3000/logout`](http://localhost:3000/)

 ## What's next?
-The Auth0 team has put together a few different examples of using [`express-openid-connect`](https://github.com/auth0/express-openid-connect)
+We put together a few examples of how to use [Express OpenID Connect](https://github.com/auth0/express-openid-connect) in more advanced use cases:
 * [Route Customization](https://github.com/auth0/express-openid-connect/blob/master/EXAMPLES.md#2-route-customization)
 * [Using refresh tokens](https://github.com/auth0/express-openid-connect/blob/master/EXAMPLES.md#4-using-refresh-tokens)
 * [Require auth for specific routes](https://github.com/auth0/express-openid-connect/blob/master/EXAMPLES.md#3-require-auth-for-specific-routes)